cgadvisors/imp/README.md

 ### Convert CSV to JSON and transform some of the values
 Now let's say you are only interested in capturing some of the fields.

-Create a mapping in a file called mapping.json.
+Create a mapping in a file called <a href="https://raw.githubusercontent.com/cgadvisors/imp/master/mapping.json">mapping.json</a>.

 ```
 {